GeodAIsics/TractLearn-WholeBrain/README.md

 ## Step 3: Estimation of the different scalar coefficients in the template space

-In the initial TractLearn paper, we have proposed to extract 4 biomarkers from each patient bundle:
+In the initial TractLearn paper, we have proposed to extract 4 biomarkers from each brain bundle:

 1/The track-weighted contrast based on FOD amplitude (TW-FOD) 2/The track-weighted contrast based on FA amplitude (TW-FA)